Instant Apps Development: How to Create One for Business

 What are Android Instant Apps?

-At the first glance, instant applications look like traditional native applications.
+At first glance, instant applications look like traditional native applications.
 They are very different when it comes to their technical part.

 Instant applications are created by turning some functionality of a native app into a standalone module.
 The rest of the application’s features are not available to users.
 They would need to download and install the whole native app to access it.
 As soon as users close an instant app, it disappears from their mobile device.